Saints Nereus and Achilleus, Martyrs

 The earliest manuscript proving the existence of Roman Emperor Julius Caesar, a copy of one of his works, dates from the ninth century A.D.
 Caesar was stabbed to death in 44 B.C.
 So approximately nine hundred years separate the life of Caesar from the first tangible, physical, paper copy of one of his written works.
 The earliest manuscript describing Caesar, but not written by him, dates from after the ninth century, and so is even more removed from the man it describes.
 None of this means that Julius Caesar did not exist or that he did not compose the works attributed to him.
 First century B.C.
-Roman coins prove, unequivocally, that Caesar existed.
+Roman coins prove, unequivocally, that Julius Caesar existed.

 A stone is a valuable form of testimony.
 It is more permanent than paper.
 A stone doesn’t easily deteriorate.
 A stone is heavy and remains where its builder placed it.
 Its location itself provides important clues.
 The stones of the two Roman churches dedicated to today’s saints give powerful, if silent, testimony.
-The churches are planted into the earth like giant gravestones telling who can be found in or beneath them.
+The churches are planted in the earth like giant gravestones telling who can be found in or beneath them.
 Who would assume that the words etched into a gravestone were a lie?
 Who would think that a name carved into granite described no one?
-Who would imagine that the ground under a memorial was empty?
-With no grave, no casket, no body?
+Who would imagine that the ground under a memorial was empty, holding no grave, no casket, no body?
 Only a fool would believe such things.
 But Christians are no fools.

 Saints Nereus and Achilleus, we know little about you, except the most important things—that you lived, that you converted, and that you chose to not continue living rather than to deny your belief in Christ.
-We know those things, and they are enough.
+We know these things, and they are enough.
 Pray for us.